gbenamy/Building-6502-computer/Chapter1-Clock-Module.md

 ---

-Let's start by getting a deeper understanding on the heart of the circuit.
+Let’s begin by gaining a more comprehensive understanding of the core components of the circuit.

 ## 555 module
 from the data sheet: